archevan/Notes/algorithm_design_manual/introduction_to_algorithm_design.md

   Algorithms, on the other hand, are designed to work with abstract structures like graphs, sets, and lists.
 - Modeling allows you to express a real-world problem in terms of more abstract structures.

+---

+- You're not special and neither are your problems.
+Chances are good that someone *somewhere* has dealt with your problem before in some context.
+But you won't be able to leverage their solution without looking at your problem through the lens of "computing properties of common structues."
+- Let's look at some:
+	- *Permutations:* Any problem that involves the arrangement or ordering of a set of items.
+Keywords are *sequence*, *tour*, *arrangement*, and *ordering* (obviously).
+	-